untiager/EpiGimp-SIMULATED-/README.md

 EpiGimp follows modern C++ best practices with a clean, modular architecture:

 ### Core Components
-- **Application**: Main orchestrator managing all components
+- **Application**: Main orchestrator managing all components (split into Core, Loop, and Events modules)
-- **Canvas**: Image display and manipulation area with RAII resource management
+- **Canvas**: Image display and manipulation area with RAII resource management (split into Core, ImageOps, Input, and Drawing modules)
-- **Toolbar**: UI toolbar with extensible button system and integrated color palette
+- **Toolbar**: UI toolbar with extensible button system and integrated color palette (split into Core, Colors, and Buttons modules)
 - **ColorPalette**: Interactive color selection component with 16 predefined colors
-- **FileBrowser**: Safe in-application file navigation (no dangerous system calls)
+- **FileBrowser**: Safe in-application file navigation (split into Core, Navigation, and Dialogs modules)

+### Modular Architecture Benefits
+- **Maintainable**: Each file focuses on a specific aspect of functionality (<200 lines each)
+- **Readable**: Clear separation between initialization, rendering, input handling, and business logic
+- **Extensible**: Easy to add new features without modifying unrelated code
+- **Debuggable**: Issues can be quickly isolated to specific functional areas

 ### Key Design Patterns
 - **RAII**: Automatic resource cleanup for textures and images
 - **Event System**: Type-safe event handling for component communication
 - **Interface-Based Design**: Abstract interfaces for testability and modularity
 - **Dependency Injection**: Clean separation of concerns

+### Key Design Patterns
+- **RAII**: Automatic resource cleanup for textures and images
+- **Event System**: Type-safe event handling for component communication
+- **Interface-Based Design**: Abstract interfaces for testability and modularity
+- **Dependency Injection**: Clean separation of concerns
+- **Modular File Structure**: Each source file under 200 lines for maintainability
+- **Single Responsibility**: Each module handles one specific aspect of functionality

 ### Technology Stack
 - **Language**: C++17